bigbluebutton/bigbluebutton.github.io/_posts/2.5/2022-02-10-release-tests.md

 #### B. Audio Alerts for Chat

+(Inside the Settings modal)

 1. Click on the [On/Off] the switch button to Enable/Disable Audio Alerts for Chat

 2. Click Save to Validate your new Settings.

-- The beeps alerts for chat are now Disabled/Enabled
+3. The beeps alerts for chat are now Disabled/Enabled

 #### C. Popup Alerts for Chat

+(Inside the Settings modal)

-1.  click on the [On/Off] the switch button to Enable/Disable Popup alerts for Chat
+1. Click on the [On/Off] the switch button to Enable/Disable Popup alerts for Chat

-2.  click Save to Validate your new Settings.
+2. Click Save to Validate your new Settings.

-- The Popup Alerts for Chat are now Disabled/Enabled.
+3. The Popup Alerts for Chat are now Disabled/Enabled.

 #### D. Application Language

+(Inside "Application" section of the Settings modal)

-1.  click on the Application Language Options List
+1. Click on the Application Language Options List

-2.  choose a language from the dropdown list
+2. Choose a language from the dropdown list

-3.  click Save to Validate your new Settings
+3. Click Save to Validate your new Settings

-- The screen quickly reloads to apply the language change action
+4. The screen quickly reloads to apply the language change action

 #### E. Font Size

+(Inside the Settings modal)

-1.  click on (+) or (-) buttons to increase or decrease the font size of Presentation
+1. Click on (+) or (-) buttons to increase or decrease the font size of Presentation.

-2.  click Save to Validate your new Settings
+2. Click Save to Validate your new Settings.

-- The font size increases/decreases according to the set percentage
+3. The font size increases/decreases according to the set percentage.

 ### Data Savings Settings

+(Inside the Settings modal)

 #### A. Enable/Disable Webcams

-1.  click on the [On/Off] the switch button to Enable/Disable Webcams
+1. Click on the [On/Off] the switch button to enable/disable Webcams.

-2.  click Save to Validate your new Settings
+2. Click Save to Validate your new Settings.

-- The Webcams are now Disabled/Enabled
+3. The Webcams should now be disabled/enabled.

 #### B. Enable/Disable Desktop Sharing

-1.  click on the [On/Off] the switch button to Enable/Disable Desktop Sharing
+1. Click on the [On/Off] the switch button to enable/disable desktop sharing.

-2.  click Save to Validate your new Settings.
+2. Click Save to Validate your new Settings.

-- Desktop Sharing is Disabled/Enabled
+3. Desktop Sharing is disabled/enabled.

 ### Shortcut keys

 #### Keyboard Shortcuts

-1. click on the Keyboard Shortcuts in the options menu.
+1. Click on the Keyboard Shortcuts in the options menu.

 2. Press the below keys to get the desired results.